c1dn3y/HackTheBox-Markdown-Clipper/README.md

 ## Features

-📋 Hover button — a copy button appears on every code block when you hover over it
-  // i haven't been able to get this to work - maybe someday i'll take the time and figure out what the issue is.

 🖱️ Right-click menu — right-click any code block and select Copy as Markdown

 🎨 Language detection — automatically detects the language and formats the fence (e.g. ```bash, ```python)

 ⚡ Works dynamically — picks up code blocks loaded after page render

+## Features that should work but don't

+When I get time I'll figure out why this doesn't work...

+📋 Hover button — a copy button appears on every code block when you hover over it

 ## Installation
 Load it manually in Chrome: